hikatanguy/cv/README.md

 # Alexandre TANGUY
-*Engineering manager of IT technical teams and IT projects.
-Former network engineer and architect.*
+*Engineering manager of IT technical teams and IT projects. <br> Former network engineer and architect.*

 [Email](alexandre@tanguy.pro) | [LinkedIn](https://www.linkedin.com/in/alexandretanguy/)